isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 I think perhaps I meant *write-protect*, because read protect doesn't make much sense to me.
 But that is what I wrote, in case my current second guessing turns out to be wrong.

+> pin 3 on the flash chip is indeed write-protect rather than read-protect.
+>
+> Write-protecting the chip is a little complicated: The status register (SR)
+> in the flash chip has a few block protect bits which say whether parts of
+> the flash chip, or all of it, is write protected or not.
+The block protect
+> bits can be changed by software as long as SR itself can be written.
+SR is
+> easily written by software by sending the right command over SPI. flashrom
+> already does this.
+>
+> The top bit 0x80 in SR controls writes to SR, but software writing to SR is
+> only completely disabled if *both* the 0x80 bit is set *and* pin 3 is
+> connected to ground.
+>
+> On Macronix and Winbond that SR 0x80 bit is non-volatile, ie. once it has been
+> set it stays set until it is cleared by software.
+If pin 3 has been connected
+> to pin 4 ground then software can't clear the bit.
+On SST the SR 0x80 bit is
+> volatile and is always 0 on reset.
+A workaround would be to have coreboot or
+> possibly a program in the initramfs, but preferably coreboot, set it on boot,
+> but this requires a bit of development.
+>
+>   -- Peter

 ### How can I set the write-protect bit from firmware?